jamesontwowheels/ukc-practice-stages/geo/readme.txt

 Next jobs:

+- create a FAQ/instructions page
+- explain why it's not loading
+- get it to load immediately...
+- get the timer to work...
-- multiply the locations
+- explain the scoring better
-- show upcoming letters
-- give letters values
-- display CP numbers
+- more feedback for checking in
+- tell people to remember the password, and email it to them
+- stringtolower everything

 Structure of app: